Zack-Fleming/Zack-Fleming/README.md

 - 🌱 I’m currently learning a Bachelor's Degree in Software Development at the Pensylvania College of Technology.
      I am currently finishing my second year in my degree, however, I have had this passion for software development since High School.
 I have been programming for about eight years.
+Currently, I am working on a couple of different projects that challenges my knowledge, motivates me to learn new topics, and drives me out of my comfort zone, when it comes to my programming practices and methods.

 - My current skills:
   - Web Development - HTML, CSS, JavaScript, and PHP